Benjas333/VeadoSAMMI/README.md

 Param | Description
 ------------- | -------------
-State to thumb | Specify the avatar state to obtain info from.
+State to thumb | Specify the avatar state name to obtain info from.
 Save Variable As | Specify the variable name that you want the response to be saved into.
 Delay (ms) | Native to SAMMI.